Brand Safety: A Sure Shot Guide | 07 Nov, 2022

 Importance of Brand Safety

 It takes years and significant resources for a brand to build a reputation in the minds of consumers.
-Not just the product or service, the consumers also connect with the brands’ values and principals.
-Even a single, less than desired association, can tarnish brand reputation and consumers’ trust.
+Not just the product or service, the consumers also connect with the brands’ values and principles.
+Even a single, less-than-desired association, can tarnish a brand’s reputation and consumers’ trust.

-According to data, 1 in 10 ads are placed against harmful content.
+According to data, 1 in 10 ads is placed against harmful content.

-Protecting your brand’s reputation and image within the industry is integral to garner long-term success.
+Protecting your brand’s reputation and image within the industry is integral to garnering long-term success.
 Here’s why is brand safety important: